-For example, Maryland, Virginia and DC have different expectations on when it’s necessary to obtain a construction permit.
+For example, Maryland, Virginia, and DC have different expectations on when it’s necessary to obtain a construction permit.
 DC is very strict.
 There you would be better off getting a permit on any rehab job that involves more than painting walls or replacing carpets.
 That also means that you will likely need to hire a licensed contractor.
 A licensed general contractor will help you obtain those permits and ensure that all repairs are in compliance with DC regulations.
-Such contractors come at premium.
+Such contractors come at a premium.

-In Maryland, you can rehab a typical fix-and-flip property without obtaining permits – unless of course you are planning to move walls and add additional structures.
+In Maryland, you can rehab a typical fix-and-flip property without obtaining permits – unless of course, you are planning to move walls and add additional structures.
 That means that a typical rehab in Maryland takes less time than in Washington, DC.
 Perhaps even more importantly, it means that you don’t have to hire a licensed general contractor.
-You can save money by finding a professional who specializes in painting or tile or something else, but is also skilled to tackle other areas of your rehab project.
+You can save money by finding a professional who specializes in painting or tile or something else but is also skilled to tackle other areas of your rehab project.

 Do your homework on contractors.

 Don’t just talk to one or two people.
 Talk to several contractors, asking for references and testimonials of their work.
 Take time to do your homework and discover who has a great reputation and who should be left off your list.
 Make sure that they have experience and resources to do your job.
-If your potential candidate works by himself, ask him how fast he can complete you job and make sure his time frame is realistic.
+If your potential candidate works by himself, ask him how fast he can complete your job and make sure his time frame is realistic.
 Ask to see his current projects.
 Don’t be bashful.
 Your investment property is far too important to take risks with someone who’s incompetent or got himself over his head.